aexoden/dotfiles/README.md

 If you have any local environment variables you need to define, do so in `$HOME/.localrc`.
 They will be automatically loaded.

-If you are using [Atom](https://atom.io), you may find the `atom-package-backup` and `atom-package-install` commands useful. `atom-package-backup` will generate a list of installed packages, and `atom-package-install` will install packages from that list.
-This allows you to commit the list of installed packages.

 ## Components